Chart Color Schemes

 Educational outcomes in Baxter fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.7%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 42.9% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (32.5%).
-A total of 24.0% of the population is actively pursuing formal education, with 7.8% in primary, 5.5% in secondary, and 3.5% in tertiary education.
+Vocational credentials are prevalent, with 42.9% of residents aged 15 and above holding them, including advanced diplomas (10.4%) and certificates (32.5%).
+A total of 24.0% of the population is actively engaged in formal education, comprising 7.8% in primary, 5.5% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education